mrds90/PdM_TPFinal/README.md

 * DOWN
 * RISING

 In FALLING and RISING state the FSM check for a debounce effect.
 If the transition from UP to DOWN is confirmed the FSM report with a flag that the button was pressed.
-Similar behavior for DOWN to UP transition.
+The behavior for DOWN to UP transition is similar.
 ### Led
 This layer manage the lighting and shutdown of the leds.

 ### Sense
-This layer manage the adc reading and interrupts.
+This layer manage the adc reading and interrupt.

 ## Download
 * Open a Terminal in firmware_v3 projects path to download this project.